huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_queue.md

 * `create_time` -  Time when a queue is created.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `update` - Default is 45 minute.

 ## Import

-queue can be imported by  `id`.
+DLI queue can be imported by  `id`.
 For example,
 ```
 terraform import huaweicloud_dli_queue.example  abc123
 ```